syntasso/instruqt-kubecon/05-introduce-and-view-controller-specific-logs/assignment.md

 Congratulations, you have officially triggered a Website reconciliation by requesting a Website resource!

-Next up, you will change look at how to change the CRD fields and use these custom fields in your controller reconciliation.
+Next up, you will look at how to change the CRD fields and use these custom fields in your controller reconciliation.